wcmc-its/ReCiter-Scopus-Retrieval-Tool/README.md

 [![Github All Releases](https://img.shields.io/github/downloads/wcmc-its/ReCiter-Scopus-Retrieval-Tool/total.svg)]()
 [![Open Source Love](https://badges.frapsoft.com/os/v3/open-source.svg?v=102)](https://github.com/wcmc-its/ReCiter-Scopus-Retrieval-Tool/)

 Authorized users may download records from the Scopus database.
 This application presents an easier to use interface for developers who use Scopus.
+It corrects some errors in Scopus including cases where it duplicates authors.

 This application was written to work with [ReCiter](https://github.com/wcmc-its/ReCiter/), a tool for disambiguating articles written in PubMed and also indexed in Scopus.
 However, this application can work as a standalone service.
 Scopus is not necessary to run ReCiter.
 In testing, it does help improve accuracy by several percentage points.